Racism against African Americans: From World War II to the civil rights movement

 In response to heightening discrimination and violence, non-violent acts of protest began to occur.
 For example, in February 1960, in Greensboro, North Carolina, four young African American college students entered a Woolworth store and sat down at the counter but were refused service.
 The men had learned about non-violent protest in college, and continued to sit peacefully as Whites tormented them at the counter, pouring ketchup on their heads and burning them with cigarettes.
 The Greensboro sit-ins contributed to the formation of the Student Nonviolent Coordinating Committee.
 Many more sit-ins took place to non-violently protest against racism and inequality.
 Sit-ins continued throughout the South and spread to other areas.
 Eventually, after many sit-ins and other non-violent protests, including marches and boycotts, places began to agree to desegregate.

 In June 1963, civil rights activist and NAACP member Medgar Evers was assassinated by Byron De La Beckwith, a member of the White Citizens' Council.
 In his trials for murder De La Beckwith evaded conviction via all-White juries (both trials ended with hung juries).

 The 16th Street Baptist Church bombing marked a turning point during the civil rights era.
 On Sunday, September 15, 1963, with a stack of dynamite hidden on an outside staircase, Ku Klux Klansmen destroyed one side of the Birmingham church.
 The bomb exploded in proximity to twenty-six children who were preparing for choir practice in the basement assembly room.
 The explosion killed four Black girls, Carole Robertson (14), Cynthia Wesley (14), Denise McNair (11) and Addie Mae Collins (14).

-With the bombing occurring only a couple of weeks after Martin Luther King Jr.'s March on Washington for Jobs and Freedom, it became an integral aspect of transformed perceptions of conditions for Blacks in America.
+With the bombing occurring only a couple of weeks after Martin Luther King Jr.'s March on Washington for Jobs and Freedom, it became an integral aspect of transformed perceptions of conditions for Black people in America.
 It influenced the passage of the Civil Rights Act of 1964 (that banned discrimination in public accommodations, employment, and labor unions) and Voting Rights Act of 1965 which overruled remaining Jim Crow laws.
 Nonetheless, neither had been implemented by the end of the 1960s as civil rights leaders continued to strive for political and social freedom.

 The first anti-miscegenation law was passed by the Maryland General Assembly in 1691, criminalizing interracial marriage.
 By the late 1800s, 38 US states had anti-miscegenation statutes, and by 1924 it was still in force in 29 states.
-In 1958, officers in Virginia entered the home of Richard and Mildred Loving and dragged them out of bed for living together as an interracial couple, on the basis that “any white person intermarry with a colored person"— or vice versa—each party "shall be guilty of a felony" and face prison terms of five years.
+In 1958, officers in Virginia entered the home of Richard and Mildred Loving and dragged them out of bed for living together as an interracial couple, on the basis that "any white person intermarry with a colored person"— or vice versa—each party "shall be guilty of a felony" and face prison terms of five years.
 The law was ruled unconstitutional in 1967 by the U.S. Supreme Court in Loving v.
 Virginia.